GiGurra/apio/README.md

 * Validate your API definition at application startup.
 * Generate an OpenAPI/swagger spec from the API definition.

-Without any Go code generation.
+Without any Go code generation (ofc, we generate non-go code, namely the openapi spec).

 ## Example